Online Exam Information

-I lost power or an exam closed before I was done.
+I lost access during an exam session.
 What do I do?

 If the exam time has not expired you can go back into the exam and continue taking it.
 Your work will be saved up to the last item saved.
 If the time has expired, call (269) 471-6566, or email email@example.com to have the exam reset.
 An expired exam cannot be reopened to finish.
 It must be retaken.